Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Model and estimation

 Jointly, $p_N$ and $p_H$ comprise the proposed multilayer network fusion penalty.
-We devote Section~\ref{sec:network} to its interpretation with the description of the underlying multilayer network.
-The impact of the fusion penalty is determined by the sizes of $\lambda_N$ and $\lambda_H$, which we select via cross-validation, as described in Section~\ref{sec:tuning}.
+The impact of the fusion penalty is determined by the sizes of $\lambda_N$ and $\lambda_H$, which we select via cross validation as described in Section~\ref{sec:tuning}.
 The Alternating Direction Method of Multipliers (ADMM) algorithm \citep{boyd2011distributed} is employed to solve the convex optimization problem in~\eqref{eq:org_obj_admm}.
-Efficient implementation of the algorithm requires careful re-parametrization of model~(\ref{eq:model}), which makes use of the specific structure of the data, and we discuss this in detail in Appendix~\ref{sec:admm}.
+Efficient implementation of the algorithm requires careful re-parametrization of the model~\eqref{eq:model} which makes use of the data structure, see Appendix~\ref{sec:admm} for details including the discussion of the computational complexity.

+\begin{rem} Since its introduction, the fusion penalty has successfully been applied to modeling temporal \citep{tibshirani2014adaptive, harchaoui2010multiple} and spatial \citep{sun2016fused, li2019spatial, sass2021flexible} patterns.
+We propose to simultaneously capture both spatial and temporal patterns underlying the BSS using the fusion penalties $p_N$ and $p_H$ which, to our best knowledge, is a first such attempt.
+Section~\ref{sec:network} provides its novel interpretation by means of a multilayer network, which shows that our approach may be extended to accommodate general homogeneity characteristics by imposing the penalization through an appropriately constructed multilayer network. \end{rem}

-\subsection{multilayer network interpretation of the fusion penalty}
+\subsection{Multilayer network interpretation of the fusion penalty}